-Upcoming official holidays: please note that all inlingua offices will be closed on the following dates (private classes may still be conducted if special arrangments are made with the inlingua center).
+Upcoming official holidays: please note that all inlingua offices will be closed on the following dates (private classes may still be conducted if special arrangements are made with the inlingua center).
 Click Here to download the official holidays list

 Special note to GPIP and TL2 English students: please check your program’s official calendar for additional holidays and break periods.